crabby-lang/crabby/README.md

 Here's what changed:

-1. It has Pythonic-style of Syntax BUT with a functional approach
+1. It has a Pythonic-style syntax BUT with a functional approach.
-2. It's purely functional (not yet for now)
+2. It's purely functional (not yet for now).
-3. JIT compile time
+3. JIT interpret/runtime.
 4. Runtime & Type checking on the work.
-5. Error handling on the work
+5. Error handling on the work.
 6. More parsing and features!

 ## Installation